bsc-pm/tampi/README.md

 ### Using the non-blocking mode

-To activate this mode from an applications, users must:
+To activate this mode from applications, users must:

 * Include the `TAMPI.h` header in C or `TAMPIf.h` in Fortran.
 * Initialize the MPI with `MPI_Init_thread` requesting at least the standard `MPI_THREAD_MULTIPLE`